-In this section, we compare the station-pooling distributions of wet events (hourly/daily amount ≥ 0.1 mm) and the biases of the right tail (10%) of those distributions from all simulations against the in situ observations.
-We find the advantage of CPSs in simulating the extreme rainfall events in either daily or 3-hourly time scales compared to the EUR-11 simulations.
-The analysis for daily

-- 335 rainfall is shown in Figure 4.
-The tail of daily rainfall events in CPSs and EUR-11 is underestimated (Figure 4-b).
-However, the CPSs show better agreement with in situ observations.
+In this section, we compare the station-pooling distributions of wet events (3-hourly or daily amount > = 0.1 mm) and the biases of the right tail (10%) of distributions from all simulations including the upscaled CPS (i.e. CPS-11) against the in situ observations.
+The results from the CPS-11 are close to those from the CPS (around 5 % discrepancy, similar to what is shown in the previous sections) for both daily and 3-hourly rainfall.
+This enables us to find the advantage of CPSs in simulating extreme rainfall events compared to the EUR-11 simulations.
+The analysis for daily rainfall is shown in Fig. 4.
+In general, the tail of daily rainfall events is underestimated in all simulations.
+However, the CPS-11 simulations (and hence the CPSs) show better agreement with in situ observations.
 Their mean biases in the 10% tail range from -45% to -20%.
-The dry mean biases of EUR-11 simulations range from -60% to -50% for the 10% right tail of the distributions.
-The improvement in reproducing the extreme event of CPSs compared to EUR-11s is more obvious in the analysis - of 3-hourly events (Figure 5).
-The distributions of 3-hourly wet events from CPSs are close to in situ observations (Figure 5-a).
-The mean biases in the right tail of these simulations range from 20% to 5%.
-The dry mean biases of EUR-11 simulations remain similar to their analysis of daily wet events (approx. -60%) (Figure 5-b).
-For either daily or sub-daily wet events, we find that the downscaling experiments from the HadGEM2-ES achieve the best skills in reproducing extreme - 345 rainfall events in comparison with other simulations with corresponding resolutions.
+The dry mean biases of EUR-11 simulations range from -60% to -50% for the 10% right tail of the distributions (Fig. 4b).
+The improvement in reproducing extreme events with CPSs compared to EUR-11 simulations is more obvious in the analysis of 3-hourly events (Fig. 5).
+The distributions of 3-hourly wet events from the CPS-11 simulations and CPSs are close to in situ observations (Fig. 5a).
+The mean biases in the right tail of these simulations range from -25% to -10%.
+The dry mean biases of EUR-11 simulations remain similar to their analysis of daily wet events (approx. -65%) (Fig. 5b).
+For either daily or subdaily wet events, we find that the downscaling experiments from HadGEM2-ES achieve the best skills in reproducing extreme rainfall events in comparison with other simulations with corresponding resolutions.